 Part of the reason for being stingy with your eye cream has nothing to do with trying not to use too much of a tube of expensive eye serum.
 If you use excess eye serum, it can easily end up in your eye, cause irritation, and potentially cause eye redness and tearing.
-Only use eye cream on your upper lid, if the product specifically says it’s safe to do that.
+Only use best eye cream on your upper lid, if the product specifically says it’s safe to do that.

 Live A Healthy Life For Bright Eyes

 Using a high SPF sunscreen is very important, especially around the eye area.
 Living a healthy life: getting plenty of sleep, drinking lots of water, and staying away from drugs and alcohol, will help the area around your eyes always look well-rested.